zhang-hua/cortana-intelligence-interactive-voice-response-bot/README.md

 Using your Skype client, initiate a call to your bot and follow the prompts.
 You can order any product in the standard adventure works category, such as a mountain bike, fenders, or bike wash.
 The bot will prompt you to disambiguate product names or to choose product attributes, if necessary.

 ## Sample product queries
-1. "mountain bike": general product category
+1. "*mountain bike*": a general product category
-1. "what is mountain 500?": get more information about a specific product
+1. "*what is mountain 500?*": get more information about a specific product
-1. "mountain 500": specific product
+1. "*mountain 500*": a specific product
-1. "mountain 500 in silver": specific product with specific color
+1. "*mountain 500 in silver*": a specific product with a specific color
-1. "bicycle for road use"
+1. "*bicycle for road use*": a natural language query
-1. "extra large jersey": general product category with specific size
+1. "*extra large jersey*": a general product category with specific size

 # Scaling
 A basic deployment will scale to around 10 concurrent requests per second.
 Each layer of the architecture supports a separate level of concurrency, but the entire solution is bound by the narrowest pipeline of all the services.
 Services may be scaled **up** to support higher throughput per resource, or scaled **out** to spread throughput across multiple resources.